brozena/al-folio/_pages/about.md

 ---

 I am a second year PhD student at [Penn State University](https://ist.psu.edu/prospective/graduate/phd-informatics) in the [Wellbeing and Health Innovation Lab](https://whilab.org) advised by <a href="https://saeedabdullah.com">Dr
-Saeed Abdullah</a>. **I'm interested in technical HCI for mental health** and am currently working on understanding how social personal informatics can aid in the long-term management of bipolar disorder.
+Saeed Abdullah</a>. **I'm interested in technical HCI for mental health** and am currently working on understanding how technologies can aid in the long-term management of bipolar disorder.

 <span data-nosnippet>I am a long-time advocate for mental health issues and am
 open about my lived experience with bipolar disorder.
 I founded Penn State's